Matroids and the space of torus-invariant subvarieties of the Grassmannian with given homology class: Preliminaries

 \section{Preliminaries}

 \paragraph{Conventions.} By a variety $X$ we mean an integral algebraic scheme over $\mathbb{C}$, and by a subvariety of $ X$ we mean an integral closed subscheme.
-Thus we will work either with irreducible closed subsets $Y\subset X$ or with scheme-theoretic points $y\in X$, where $y$ denotes the generic point of the irreducible set $Y$, and $Y$ denotes the closure on $X$ of the point $y$.
-Sometimes we denote by $X(\mb{C})$ the set of closed points of $X$.
+Thus we will work with irreducible closed algebraic subsets $Y\subset X$, and if some scheme structure has to be invoked, it will be its reduced closed subscheme structure (unless otherwise stated).

 Throughout $0<d<n$ will be two integers.
 We will denote by $[n]$ the set $\{1,\ldots,n\}$ frequently endowed with its usual order, and by $\binom{[n]}{d}$ the set of subsets of cardinality $d$ drawn from $[n]$, also endowed with its term-wise partial order \cite[p.
 8]{BGW}: for $I=(i_1,\ldots,i_d), J=(j_1,\ldots,j_d)\in \binom{[n]}{d}$ such that $i_1<\cdots<i_d$ and $j_1<\cdots<j_d$, we have that $I\leq J$ if and only if $i_k\leq j_k$ for all $1\leq k\leq d$.
 We denote by $\mathfrak{S}_n$ the symmetric group on $n$ letters.